tlswg/tls13-spec/draft-ietf-tls-tls13.md

-The following ciphers, defined in {{RFC5288}}, are used for completely anonymous Diffie-Hellman communications in which neither peer is authenticated.
+The following ciphers, defined in {{RFC5288}}, are used for completely anonymous Diffie-Hellman communications in which neither party is authenticated.
 Note that this mode is vulnerable to man-in-the-middle attacks.
 Using this mode therefore is of limited use: These cipher suites MUST NOT be used by TLS 1.2 implementations unless the application layer has specifically requested to allow anonymous key